ConnorWatts/ConnorWatts.github.io/_posts/2024-07-08-llm_alignment_research.md

 ### Ethical Considerations for Concealing Research

 The ethical dilemma of concealing alignment research boils down to a balance between progress and safety.
 While transparency accelerates progress, withholding critical information may prevent the exploitation of AI systems by LLMs or malicious actors.
 This will likely require coordination among research institutions and policymakers to determine which research is too sensitive to be publicly disclosed.

-## Conclusion

-LLMs hold immense potential for contributing to AI alignment research, as demonstrated by their ability to brainstorm novel topics and generate meaningful experimental setups.
-However, there are significant ethical challenges in making this research public.
-Careful consideration must be given to the potential for LLMs to learn how to circumvent alignment protocols or for malicious actors to exploit alignment research for harmful purposes.

-As we continue to explore the intersection of AI and alignment, the key will be to strike a balance between leveraging LLMs' capabilities and ensuring that we are not inadvertently creating systems that pose a greater risk to society.